The Nemesis Practical Pistol Program

 When that first level is easy for you, it's time to move on to more meaningful training.

-When you get into this level of training you'll have to build/make some props to help get accustomed to the "normal" requirements of this style of shooting.
+When you get into higher levels of training you'll have to build/make some props to help get accustomed to the "normal" requirements of this style of shooting.

 Here is an advanced stage of practical pistol shooting... combat.pistol.stage-2.level-3.pdf